Ianemwel679/Point-of-Sales/README.md

 Download and install Barcode: https://www.dafont.com/code39.font

 ### Installation
+When you build an Java application project that has a main class, the IDE automatically copies all of the JAR files on the projects classpath to your projects dist/lib folder.
+The IDE also adds each of the JAR files to the Class-Path element in the application JAR files manifest file (MANIFEST.MF).

+To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file.
-To run the project from the command line, follow these steps:
+To run the project load the project folder on Apache Netbeans compile and run the JavaPOS.java program To run the project from the command line, follow these steps:

 1. Navigate to the `dist` folder in your project directory.